 That is why when I read my journals now it seems as if I am reading about someone else: A woman who got me to where I am today.
 So when I read this entry I had not remembered what I had written, I just knew that the sea of despair was in fact a seemingly never ending ocean.

-In my last post Rich and I had nearly torn apart our relationship (read here): we were just about to go on the holiday that I have described in this entry; and this is where I started to realise that life really does show you the way, but more of that in my next post.
+In my last post Danny and I had nearly torn apart our relationship (read here): we were just about to go on the holiday that I have described in this entry; and this is where I started to realise that life really does show you the way.Read here and Here

 For me the importance of this entry is that I felt as if I was two different people: I was happy, had a wonderful holiday, was with a man I loved, but I felt so alone.